pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

-The `World` class uses the library's aggregate base class `Aggregate`.
+The `World` class uses the aggregate base class `Aggregate` from the library's
-The library's `@event` decorator is used to define aggregate events by inspecting
+`domain` module.
+The `@event` decorator is used to define aggregate
-the parameters of the decorated methods.
-The events are triggered when the methods
+event classes by inspecting the parameters of the decorated method signature.
+The events are triggered when the decorated methods are called.
+The decorated
-are called.
-The method body is used to evolve the state of the aggregate.
+method body is used to evolve the state of the aggregate.

 ```python
 world = World()